 The Australian bush is not like our New Zealand bush.
-It just feels more arboreal, somehow, and you can look into it.
+It feels more arboreal, somehow; you can see into it.
 New Zealand bush is so choked with under-story that you’re lucky if you can see 20 feet in front of your nose, but Australian bush you can see through for miles.
-On the flat there are no tree ferns, either, although I remembered a few from Macquarie Pass.
+On the flat, here, there were no tree ferns, either, although I remembered a few from Macquarie Pass.

 Between Molong and Wellington is reputedly a good area for Palaeozoic fossils, also, but the road mostly runs along very flat flood plain: the only rock outcrops I saw at all were miles away on some of the crappy little hummocks which pass for hills in these parts.
 My lasting impression of the drive was of a huge sky, with towering stacks of dark cloud.

-Dubbo is famous for its zoo where I pulled up about 1430.
+Dubbo is famous for its ‘Western Plains Zoo’ where I pulled up about 1430.
 It is a zoo in the modern tradition where moats and rustic wooden fences take the place of bars and wire mesh.
 Some of the more placid beasts just wander around freely.
 Patrons drive, or hire bicycles, around a circuit.
 It being so late in the day, I had no choice but to drive.
 Being something of a zoo veteran, I chose specific quarry.
 First up, the Cape Hunting Dogs, which look like more brightly coloured versions of the Spotted Hyena at first blush, but when I finally wrestled the arthritic public telescope into service, proved to be far more appealing; a truly beautiful animal I shall be on the look-out for in future.
 I walked around a little lake, mainly watching the ordinary birds that had nothing to do with the zoo – small things like the New Zealand fantail and a brilliant, electric blue finch-like thing – when my attention was caught by something splashing in the water right at my feet.
 It looked like a big rat, but cute: perhaps it was a water rat for all I know: I certainly couldn’t pick one out of a line-up.
-Anyway, he seemed happy splashing away less than a meter from my toes, until I made some silly cooing sound at him, when he promptly buggered off.
-He must not have realised I was there until I made the noise.
+Anyway, he seemed happy splashing away less than a meter from my toes, until I made a sound, at which he promptly buggered off.
+He must not have realised I was there until he heard me.

 The family of Black Rhinos are obviously one of the zoo’s most prized exhibits, not least because their second calf was born just a few months before, and what a gorgeous little fellow he was too.
 If someone had been there with a good story about their breeding program for this nearly extinct animal, they could have taken me for a hundred bucks on the spot.

 But rhinos are sedentary herbivores – or at least they seem so to me – happy to mooch around a paddock and scoff hay all day.
 The next exhibit did not please me so well.
 These were the cheetahs, the swiftest beasts on the ground, and obviously needing huge areas to stretch their legs.
 Unless there was a lot more paddock hidden somewhere that I couldn’t see, they didn’t have it.
 There are no mammals on earth to compare to the big cats: the cheetahs were stunningly lovely and the tigers, my next stop, were simply awesome.
-A girl in her early teens, who was cycling around the zoo, and I sat watching them quietly, bearing with fortitude the philistine interruptions of small boys trying to roar at them, and their parents’ moronic repartee (along the lines of “oo, look at the tigers!”)
-Most days I’m ashamed of my species.
-If you’re out there listening, Scotty, please beam me back up – I’ve had enough of this.
+A girl in her early teens, who was cycling around the zoo, and I sat watching them quietly, bearing with fortitude the philistine interruptions of small boys trying to roar at them, and their parents’ equally moronic repartee (“oo, look at the tigers!” was as good as it got).
+Most days I’m appalled by my own species.
+If you’re out there and listening, Scotty, please, mate, beam me back up – I’ve had enough of this.

 The tiger enclosure was also too small.

 I continued driving around, manfully resisting the temptation to improve the human gene pool by running over a shoal of, apparently unattended, very small children on bikes who were wobbling all over the road.
-One particular little shit gave my brakes, and my better nature, a testing which either of them might easily have failed.
-He may have been more circumspect had he known that better nature is not my strong suit.
+One particular little shit gave my brakes, and my better nature, a testing which either one of them might easily have failed.

-On balance, the Western Plains zoo is a pretty creditable effort; much smaller than San Diego, of course, but what there is of it is of the same sort of standard.
+On balance, the Western Plains Zoo is a pretty creditable effort; much smaller than San Diego, of course, but what there is of it is of the same sort of standard.
 The breeding programs are a wonderful blow for the forces of good.
-My only concern is that the big cats, particularly, have enough living space.
+My only concern is whether the big cats, particularly, have enough living space.